HNTLY/HNTLY.github.io/_posts/2020-08-12-Kioptrix-Level3.md

 ### XSS Check

-Replace the '1' and the text after in the URL with <script>alert(1)</script> and it executes successfully
+Replace the '1' and the text after in the URL with `<script>alert(1)</script>` and it executes successfully

 ![XSS Check](/images/KioptrixL3/XSS1.JPG)

 ### SQLI Check

-We can also check for and SQL injection vulnerability by replacing the 1 with [' or '1'='1] without the square brackets
+We can also check for and SQL injection vulnerability by replacing the 1 with `' or '1'='1`

 ![SQLI Check](/images/KioptrixL3/SQLI1.JPG)